 Here is what the Wise Women of Instagram have to say on the Subject!

-- Planned to be at home first time but transferred in for blood loss- was very disruptive to my birth zen ?
-Second birth at home and all I imagined- LOVED IT ✨? hospital birth is scary to me ?
+- I planned to be at home first time but transferred in for blood loss- was very disruptive to my birth zen ?
+Second birth at home and all I imagined- LOVED IT!!
+A hospital birth seems scary to me ?

 - As a student midwife I am constantly analysing this.
 For me I see all the pluses for home birth, own environment, less intervention, more freedom, healthier in terms of germs etc. BUT as your first birth is always unpredictable I think it’s a case of confidence and whether you would find a transfer disruptive.